SalihCanBinboga/recipe_finder/README.md

 flutter pub run build_runner clean
 ```

 ## Contributing
 Contributions are always welcome!
 If you find any bugs or want to suggest new features, feel free to open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/SalihCanBinboga/recipe_finder/blob/master/LICENSE "LICENSE") file for details.